 In 1884, a local man by the name of Juan Acosta found more cinnabar in the area and worked with an investor named Klein to develop his claim.
 However, they sold out to a group of California men, who would later start one of the first major mining operations, calling their claim “California Hill.”

 Still, there would be no major mining operations until later as the land had not been properly surveyed.
 After that occurred in the summer of 1898, the Marfa and Mariposa Mining Company erected the first large furnace in the district.

-By the turn of the century, word was out that the region was rich in mercury and by the spring of 1900 about 1,000 flasks of the liquid metal had been extracted by four major producers – Marfa and Mariposa, California Hill, Lindheim & Dewees, and the Excelsior Company.
+By the turn of the century, the word was out that the region was rich in mercury, and by the spring of 1900 about 1,000 flasks of the liquid metal had been extracted by four major producers – Marfa and Mariposa, California Hill, Lindheim & Dewees, and the Excelsior Company.

 In 1902, the mining camp was described by Stuart T. Penick, a member of the U.S. Geological Survey party: